annabehling/multi_bowtie/README.md

 Functions and example code for processing these output files into a format suitable for visualisation can be found in `multi_bowtie_vis.R`.

 ## Visualisations

+Once the code in `multi_bowtie_vis.R` has been run, the resulting figure should look like this: